 Plan Your Visit

-We are thrilled to welcome you to the Greenwich Historical Society!
-Tour the National Historic Landmark Bush-Holley House, historic landscape and gardens.
-Explore the Library and Archives to learn or research our local history.
-Visit our galleries for temporary exhibitions and permanent collections.
+We are thrilled to welcome you to Greenwich Historical Society!
+This fall and winter we are offering unique learning experiences in our galleries and archives while the National Historic Landmark Bush-Holley House is closed for important preservation work.
+Visit our galleries for a guided tour of our new exhibitions on the Cos Cob art colony.
+Explore the Library & Archives to research or reserve a “behind the scenes” tour centered on our local history.
 Join us for lectures and a wide variety of programs in the Vanderbilt Education Center.
 Support us and local artisans by shopping online or in person at our Museum Store.

 Permanent Collections Gallery